jackb992/hybrid-vapoursynth-addon-fedora/README.md

    By default Hybrid will default to `$HOME/opt/vapoursynth/vsplugins` unless that line is included in the misc.ini

 3. Run build-plugins.sh.
 It will install the plugins to whatever is `$VSPREFIX`.

+Note: You will need to make sure you have a copy of Vscripts either in the same directory of the Hybrid binary or on the `$HOME/.hybrid/` folder